Code-Institute-Submissions/PeterSvk1-project1/Readme.md

 ## Footer section:
 1. --Here user can click on social media icons and it will take them to facebook,youtube,instagram,twitter.
-2. --Names of social media will change from white to red when use hover their mouse over.
+2. --Names of social media will change from white to red when user hover their mouse over.
 3. --It makes very easy to find social media for user

 <img src="readme_pics/footer.jpg" alt="pic7"/>